- Home >

 Master of Education (MEd)-Education Leadership; Principal as Instructional Leader Certification

-Education Leadership (EDLD) provides a Principal Certification Program at A&M-Texarkana offering 1) a 30-hour Master’s Degree in Education Leadership or 2) a 24-hour Principal Certification-Only program.
+Education Leadership (EDLD) provides a Principal Certification Program at A&M-Texarkana offering 1) a 30-hour Master’s Degree in Education Leadership, or 2) an 18-hour Principal Certification-Only program with an ongoing principal practicum lab.
 Both programs provide students with the necessary skills to become effective school administrators within today’s educational climate.
-Courses are delivered fully online and emphasize quality interactions between the instructor and student via videoconferencing platform.
-The format for courses is tailored to meet the demands of today’s busy professional educator and graduate student.
+Courses are delivered fully online and emphasize quality interactions between the instructor and student.
+The format for courses is tailored to meet the demands of today’s busy professional educators and graduate students.
 Should you have programmatic questions regarding the Master’s Degree or Principal Certification Program, please contact Dr. Trisha Gerrish Ray at Trisha.Ray@tamut.edu for assistance.

 Unique Features of This Program